qlibs/mph/README.md

 - How to get the max performance out of `mph`?

-    > Experiment and measure in the production like environment with policies (See #api).
-      For fastest performance consider aligning the input data and passing it with compilie-time size via std::span, std::array.
+    > Always measure!
+Custom polices might be a good place to start.
+For strings, consider aligning the input data and passing it with compilie-time size via std::span, std::array.

 - I'm getting compilation error with longer list (>256) of keys?